GrigorM-debug/Fitness-Blog/README.md

     - **Competitions:** Everything about the competitive side of fitness.
 This includes bodybuilding competitions, powerlifting competitions, predictions for upcoming events like the next powerlifting world championship or the next Mr. Olympia.
     - **Nutrition:** Posts focused on diet and nutrition, sharing tips, meal plans, and dietary advice.
     - **Health & Recovery:** Tips and information on how to stay healthy, recover from workouts, and maintain overall wellness.
 - **Like and Comment:** Engage with posts by liking and commenting.
-This feature is available to both registered users and guests.
+This feature is available to registered users.
+Users can reply and like other users comments.
 - **Create Posts:** Registered users can share their own fitness experiences and knowledge by writing and publishing blog posts.
 - **Edit and Delete:** Users have complete control over their content and can edit or delete their own posts as needed.